UOdsci/dsci345/pages/policies.md

 and plagiarism ("using the ideas or writings of another as one's own").
 All persons involved in academic dishonesty will be disciplined in accordance with University regulations and procedures.

+## Collaboration and Generative AI use

+Students are encouraged to work together on homework assignments, sharing ideas and helping each other debug.
+Similarly,
+students may use generative AI tools in this class to assist with drafting and debugging homework assignments.
+However, in either case submitted work should be your own: written in your own words.
+We encourage you to introspect and develop good strategies to best support your learning and self-confidence.

 ## Discrimination and Harassment